YinDFY/advhat_pytorch/README.md

 When train the adversial examples, I use the famous face recognization model: facenet.
 And test it on the model: mobile_Face, irse50 and ir152 in a black box attack way.

+Due to limited personal abilities, there may be errors in the project.
+I hope readers will point out errors so I can correct and learn.